-Sit down to a big bowl of chicken and leek soup with kale and noodles to cure whatever ails you.
-It’s comfort food for the body and soul!
+Sit down to a big bowl of Chicken Noodle Soup with Leeks and Kale to cure whatever ails you.
+It's comfort food for the body and soul!

 Winner!
 Winner!
 Chicken and Leek Soup with Kale for dinner!!